ggerganov/imgui-ws/README.md

 http://95.111.37.39:5000/

 ## Credits
- - The project is heavily inspired by https://github.com/JordiRos/remoteimgui
+ - This project is heavily inspired by https://github.com/JordiRos/remoteimgui
  - Most of the JS code is taken from https://github.com/flyover/imgui-js